-Eminent physician and distinguished supporter of Humanism, born 1920
+Eminent physician and Patron of Humanists UK, born 1920

 Professor Sir Kenneth Stuart’s distinguished career has included spells as: adviser to Commonwealth Secretariat, London; Professor and Head of Department of Medicine, University of the West Indies, Jamaica; consultant, University Hospital, Jamaica; and consultant advisor to the Wellcome Trust.
 He is also a patron of Doctors for Human Rights and trustee of London Lighthouse.